siihwanpark/MAML/README.md

 # MAML
-PyTorch implementation of the paper 'Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks'
+PyTorch implementation of the paper 'Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks' (ICML 2017)

 ## Requirements
 * PyTorch 1.4.x >